pszentg/office-usage-tracker/README.md

 Get the reports for the current calendar week: `python main.py -i <your_csv_file_for_the_current_year>, -t week`.
 Get the reports for the current day: `python main.py -i <your_csv_file_for_the_current_year>, -t day`.
+Get the reports for a custom time window: `python main.py -i <your_csv_file_for_the_current_year>, -t custom -c YYYY-MM-DD:YYYY-MM-DD`.

 Values supported with the last 2 options are omitted.

-Getting the statistics for a specific year or the current calendar week/day was not part of the task explicitly, but it made sense to implement those too.
+Getting the statistics for a custom time window, specific year or the current calendar week/day was not part of the task explicitly, but it made sense to implement those too.

 ## Optional setup